-Positive radon anomalies in soil gas and groundwater are commonly observed prior to 25 earthquake ruptures and volcanic eruptions, attracting considerable attention in studies on precursory geochemical signals (Cox et al., 1980; King et al., 1995; Linde and Sacks, 1998; Roeloffs, 1999; Trique et al., 1999).
-However, this simplified picture is frequently contradicted by the lack of significant anomalies recorded before an earthquake (Kerr, 1978; King, 1981; Tsunogai and Wakita, 1995; Steinitz et al., 2003).
-Moreover, negative anomalies are sometimes measured at 30 the seismic source (Hauksson, 1981; Kuo et al., 2006), while contemporaneous positive anomalies are inexplicably recorded at monitoring stations located hundreds of kilometres away (Kerr, 1978, 1981).
-Alternating increases and decreases of radon emissions are also measured prior to earthquakes (Wakita et al., 1980; Igarashi et al., 1995).
+(Kerr, 1978; King, 1981; Tsunogai and Wakita, 1995; Steinitz et al., 2003).
+Moreover, negative anomalies are sometimes measured at the seismic source (Hauksson, 1981; Kuo et al., 2006), while contemporaneous positive anomalies are inexplicably recorded at monitoring stations located hundreds of kilometres away (Kerr, 1978, 1981).
+Alter-5 nating increases and decreases of radon emissions are also measured prior to earthquakes (Wakita et al., 1980; Igarashi et al., 1995).

-Hence, although the radon signal is routinely measured and monitored in the field as possible precursor of earthquakes and volcanic eruptions, in many cases the simple monitoring of radon 35 emission does not appear to be useful as a warning signal.
+Hence, although the radon signal is routinely measured and monitored in the field as possible precursor of earthquakes and volcanic eruptions, in many cases the simple monitoring of radon emission does not appear to be useful as a warning signal.
 In view of this, laboratory experiments may represent the key to better understand the complex relationship between the geochemical behaviour of radon and rock deformation mechanisms.
 Paradoxically, a few experimental studies in the history of Earth Sciences have attempted to understand the relationships between radon emission rate and rock deformation.
-In their early and pioneer work, Holub and Brady (1981) 40 performed uniaxial compression tests on granite samples to monitor changes in radon exhalation as a function of microfracturing.
+In their early and pioneer work, Holub and Brady (1981) performed uniaxial compression tests on granite samples to monitor changes in radon exhalation as a function of microfracturing.
 Tests were carried out by cyclically loading and unloading samples to increase rock damage.
-However, from an analytical point of view, radon measurement cycles lasting up to 200 min made difficult to understand the relationship between radon exhalation and microcracks growth.
-Moreover, radon emissions were measured using an alpha radiation detection 45 scintillator that did not discriminate radon isotopes and was also affected by a large analytical uncertainty.
+However, from an analytical point of view, radon measurements needed for long counting cycles up to 200 min in duration that made difficult to understand the relationship between radon exhalation and microcracks growth.
+Moreover, radon emissions were measured using an alpha radiation detection scintillator that did not discriminate radon isotopes and was also affected by a large analytical uncertainty.
 Using a more accurate radon measurement system, Tuccimei et al. (2010) and Mollo et al. (2011a) presented a new data set on radon emission from different rock samples uniaxially deformed over incremental loading conditions.
-The analytical system allowed the simultaneous measurement of both radon main isotopes, i.e. radon (Rn) and thoron (Rn), using the Po 50 peak for Rn and Po peak for Rn.
-Using this counting system, a rapid equilibrium between polonium and radon nuclei is achieved; therefore, radon signal responds quickly (in the order of a few minutes) to any change in rock deformation, also reducing significantly the analytical uncertainty (Tuccimei et al., 2006; Tuccimei et al., 2011).
-Results from experiments of Tuccimei et al. (2010) have evidenced that negative radon anomalies measured in soil gas and groundwater may
+The analytical system allowed the simultaneous measurement of both radon main isotopes, i.e. radon ( $^{222}$ Rn) and thoron ( $^{220}$ Rn), using the $^{218}$ Po peak for $^{222}$ Rn and $^{216}$ Po peak for $^{220}$ Rn.
+Using this counting system, a rapid equilibrium between polonium and radon nuclei is achieved; therefore, radon signal responds quickly (in the order of a few minutes) to any change in rock deformation, also reducing significantly the analytical uncertainty